 Shortly after that, I lost my job.
-And it took me four years (during which I tried to start my own business, and job-hunted) to get another one.
+And it took me about four years (during which I tried to start my own business, and job-hunted) to get another one.
 But that was ok, because we felt like we were debt free — even though I had student loan, we had a mortgage, my (now) husband borrowed money to buy a car, and I borrowed money to buy rental property (which isn’t even included in the $147K total).

 We didn’t try to pay anything else off during that time.

 The most important parts of our debt free story: A mindset change, and goodbye loans

-In 2006, two important things happened: I got a job (bringing home about $2100 a month) and we changed our mindset.
+In late 2005, two important things happened: I got a part time job and we changed our mindset.

 Suddenly — after years of living on pretty much nothing — I had money coming in.
-It felt like a fortune to me, and I decided to pay off my long-deferred student loan, which had a balance of $9,759.46 left on it after years of sporadic payments.
+It felt like a fortune to me, and in 2006 I decided to pay off my long-deferred student loan, which had a balance of $9,759.46 left on it after years of sporadic payments.
 It took me less than 5 months to knock that out.
 (Click here if you want the details).

 More importantly, I began learning about personal finance, and talking about it with my husband.
 The idea of becoming debt free really started to sink in for me.

 My husband got on the bandwagon too, and decided to pay off his $15,500 car loan, which he’d taken out in March of 2004, and he began sending in extra money to it at full tilt — finishing it up in December of 2006.
 (If you haven’t guessed by now, we keep “his/hers/and ours” finances.)

 So that’s more than $35,000 in debt paid off in three years — while making almost the same amount we did while spending three years paying off $17,000 in credit card debt.

 Taking a break

 Then we went through another layoff, which lasted more than a year.
-Eventually, we got better jobs, and raises.
+Eventually, we got better jobs and got raises.